 Over the next ten years, Landmark Center was transformed back into the beautiful castle that once graced the heart of St. Paul’s downtown.

 The renovation effort, and fundraising that accompanied it,led by St. Paul community leader and philanthropist Elizabeth W. Musser, included three phases:

 Phase One included repairing windows, removing the green paint from the marble wainscoting, scrubbing the years of dirt and grime from the granite exterior, and beginning the restoration of three of the building’s four courtrooms.

 Phase Two of the project included new mechanical and electrical systems, removing the louvered ceiling over the main floor cortile, and removing the paint that covered the stained-glass ceiling in two of the courtrooms.
 Construction of a new auditorium located in the basement also began.

 Phase Three saw the completion of the basement auditorium and restoration on the courtrooms and offices was finished.

-Today, the Landmark Center is owned by Ramsey County and continues to be operated by Minnesota Landmarks.
-It hosts a number of public and private events throughout the year.
+Today, Landmark Center is still owned by Ramsey County and continues to be operated by Minnesota Landmarks as an historic site and cultural gathering place.
+It hosts a full annual schedule of public programs, concerts and festivals, as well as private events.
 Organizations such as the Schubert Club Music Museum, the Ramsey County Historical Society, and the American Association of Woodturners – Gallery of Wood Art maintain spaces in the building as well.